dyne/dnscrypt-proxy/README.markdown

       name: "."
       forward-addr: 127.0.0.1@40

 The first line is not required if you are using different IP addresses instead of different ports.

 Then start `dnscrypt-proxy`, telling it to use a specific port (`40`, in this example):

     # dnscrypt-proxy --local-address=127.0.0.1:40 --daemonize

 IPv6 support
 ------------

 IPv6 is fully supported.
-IPv6 addresses with a port number should be specified as [ip]:port
+IPv6 addresses with a port number should be specified as `[ip]:port`.

     # dnscrypt-proxy --local-address='[::1]:40' ...

 Queries using nonstandard ports / over TCP
 ------------------------------------------

 Some routers and firewalls can block outgoing DNS queries or transparently redirect them to their own resolver.
 This especially happens on public Wifi hotspots, such as coffee shops.

 As a workaround, the port number can be changed using the `--resolver-port=<port>` option.

 By default, `dnscrypt-proxy` sends outgoing queries to UDP port 443.

 In addition, the DNSCrypt proxy can force outgoing queries to be sent over TCP.
 For example, TCP port 443, which is commonly used for communication over HTTPS, may not be filtered.

 The `--tcp-only` command-line switch forces this behavior.
 When an incoming query is received, the daemon immediately replies with a "response truncated" message, forcing the client to retry over TCP.
 The daemon then authenticates the query and forwards it over TCP to the resolver.

 `--tcp-only` is slower than UDP because multiple queries over a single TCP connections aren't supported yet, and this workaround should never be used except when bypassing a filter is actually required.

 Public-key client authentication
 --------------------------------

 By default, dnscrypt-proxy generates non-deterministic client keys every time it starts, or for every query (when the ephemeral keys feature is turned on).

 However, commercial DNS services may want to use DNSCrypt to authenticate the sender of a query using public-key cryptography, i.e. know what customer sent a query without altering the DNS query itself, and without using shared secrets.

 Resolvers that should be accessible from any IP address, but that are supposed to be used only by specific users, can also take advantage of DNSCrypt to only respond to queries sent using a given list of public keys.

 In order to do so, dnscrypt-proxy 1.6.0 introduced the `--client-key` (or `-K`) switch.
 This loads a secret client key from a file instead of generating random keys:

     # dnscrypt-proxy --client-key=/private/client-secret.key

 This file has to remain private, and its content doesn't have to be known by the DNS service provider.

 Versions 1 and 2 of the DNSCrypt protocol use Curve25519 keys, and the format of this file for Curve25519 keys is a hexadecimal string, with optional `:`, `[space]` and `-` delimiters, decoding to 34 bytes:

     01 01 || 32-byte Curve25519 secret key